 Comparing Medicare Part D Coverage

-Original Medicare (Part A and Part B) surprisingly doesn’t include prescription drug coverage for most prescriptions you take at home.
-That’s why most Medicare beneficiaries choose optional Medicare Part D coverage.
+It might surprise you that Original Medicare (Part A and Part B) doesn’t generally include prescription drug coverage for most prescriptions you take at home.
+That’s why many Medicare beneficiaries choose optional Medicare Part D coverage.

 There could be various options for Part D coverage in your area.
 Here’s what you need to know to compare Medicare Part D Plans and how to choose the right one for your health care needs.